911: Devil Fish

 See above note.

-It’s Don Evinrude and Sonny Crockett.
-Oh, I did it again, didn’t I? –Yeah.
-It’s just not firing.
+It’s Don Evinrude as Sonny Crockett.
+Oh, I did it again, didn’t I? –Yeah. –Yeah, it’s just not firing.

 See note on Evinrude, above.
-James “Sonny” Crockett was one of the two main characters, along with Ricardo “Rico” Tubbs, on the TV series Miami Vice, which aired from 1984-1989.
-The part was played by Don Johnson.
+James “Sonny” Crockett, played by Don Johnson, was one of the two main characters, along with Ricardo “Rico” Tubbs (played by Philip Michael Thomas), on the TV series Miami Vice, which aired from 1984-1989.

 Deploy the Country Time pink lemonade.